 New Zealand citizens and permanent residents are not eligible to defer fees, and must pay tuition fees upfront each semester.
 Some New Zealand citizens who have been long-term residents of Australia since childhood and meet particular eligibility criteria (see the Study Assist website for details) are eligible to defer fees.

-The FEE Help Information Booklet 2013 (PDF 2MB) details your responsibilities as a student if you choose to accept a FEE-HELP loan (subject to eligibility).
-Hard copies of the booklet are also available from Student Finance Services in the Student Centre on request.
+The 2018 FEE_HELP Booklet details your responsibilities as a student if you choose to accept a FEE-HELP loan (subject to eligibility).
+Hard copies of the booklet are also available from Flinders Connect in the Student Hub on request.